Geelong – quick facts

 Geelong has its’ own airport at Avalon, which is just under half an hour away from the city centre.
 Avalon Airport services Jetstar and Tiger Airways flights to and from most major Australian cities.
 Hire cars and a shuttle service are also available from this point.
 Further information is available at www.avalonairportshuttle.com.au.

-Alternatively, the Ring Road from Melbourne International Airport at Tullamarine makes the journey to Geelong a breeze.
+Alternatively, should you be arriving to Melbourne International Airport at Tullamarine, the Ring Road makes the journey to Geelong a breeze.

 Travelling to Geelong is an easy drive along the Princes Freeway, and should take no more than an hour from the Melbourne CBD.